Detention and supervision

 When you are kept in detention the Migration Agency may decide that instead of staying in the Migration Agency’s detention centre, you will be placed in one of the Police detention facilities or in one of the Swedish Prison and Probation Service’s detention or prison facilities.
 This only concerns those who are 18 years of age or older.

 The Migration Agency may make such a decision if:

 - you are sentenced to deportation because of a criminal offence and it is not appropriate to keep you in a Migration agency detention centre;

 - you are being kept isolated from others in the detention unit and have been determined to be a security risk in the detention unit; or

 - there are exceptional circumstances against your staying in the facility.

-If there is a decision to keep you in detention the Migration Agency may also place you with the Police or the Swedish Prison and Probation Service for a short period of time while transport to one of the Migration Agency’s detention centers is arranged.
+If there is a decision to keep you in detention the Migration Agency may also place you with the Police or the Swedish Prison and Probation Service for a short period of time while transport to one of the Migration Agency’s detention centres is arranged.